dagbertoRigue/python/README.md

 # Python
-Python from A to Z for desktop and mobile.
+Python fundamentals for desktop and mobile.
 Base repository.